-2022 focus areas Performance commentary Performance against objectives Below Met Above Deliver major regulatory commitments Strong progress has been made against major compliance regulatory commitments (e.g., APRA Risk Governance, Culture and Accountability Self-Assessment Attestation, ongoing enhancement of our Anti-Money Laundering program, APRA Capital Reforms Program, Reserve Bank of New Zealand standard BS11), however the complexity and magnitude of change with programs such as BS11 has impacted meeting some of our stretch delivery timeframes. • While each Division manages its operational risks and there has been investment in de-risking the businesses, we did not make the progress we had hoped with regards to building and embedding a new Group wide non-financial risk framework which we consider to be an important foundation for the future.
-Strengthen risk owards target state strategic activities.
-While we have advanced with the delivery ANZ behaviours and raising awareness of risk culture through various channels and longer-term strategic activities.
+Performance against 2022 focus areas Performance commentary objectives Below Met Above Deliver major • Strong progress has been made against major compliance regulatory commitments (e.g., APRA Risk Governance, Culture and Accountability Self-Assessment Attestation, ongoing regulatory commitments enhancement of our Anti-Money Laundering program, APRA Capital Reforms Program, Reserve Bank of New Zealand standard BS11), however the complexity and magnitude of change with programs such as BS11 has impacted meeting some of our stretch delivery timeframes.
+While each Division manages its operational risks and there has been investment in de-risking the businesses, we did not make the progress we had hoped with regards to building and embedding a new Group wide non-financial risk framework which we consider to be an important foundation for the future.
+Strengthen risk • There were a number of positive actions influencing risk culture including embedding the culture and progress ANZ behaviours and raising awareness of risk culture through various channels and longer-term towards target state strategic activities.
 While we have advanced with the delivery of our Group wide non-financial risk framework this is not yet complete and so the target risk culture was not met in 2022.
-Deliver more effective controls to better protect The technology risk rating has improved through an enhanced control environment and uplifting capability.
-This has improved availability of systems and prevention, detection and mitigation of internal and external security threats. the confidentiality, integrity and risk framework this is not yet complete and so the target risk culture was not met in 2022.
-The technology risk rating has improved through an enhanced control environment and uplifting capability.
-This has improved availability of systems and prevention, detection and mitigation of internal and external security threats.
-A significant level of training support on how to manage technology risk was provided to >1,000 employees across all Divisions. • availability of systems Cloud initiatives have supported the migration of ANZ applications to Cloud technologies in a safe and compliant manner, and the strengthening of ANZ's Cloud policy and framework.
-Continue to Our regulatory and community reputation remains strong. ontinue to crengthen our eputation with ne community ANZ - particularly the CEO - engages regularly with non-profit partners, environmental groups and other community groups/leaders in line with our purpose to shape a world where people and communities thrive. and regulators Released fifth Reconciliation Action Plan focused on improving economic participation, supporting organisations to build capacity and individuals to achieve financial wellbeing. • ANZ's 'Speak Up' index from the August 2022 Engagement Survey continued to be high at 83%, reflecting sustained efforts over several years to encourage a speak up and risk culture where people feel they can challenge each other respectfully.
+Deliver more • The technology risk rating has improved through an enhanced control environment and effective controls uplifting capability.
+This has improved availability of systems and prevention, detection and to better protect mitigation of internal and external security threats. the confidentiality, • A significant level of training support on how to manage technology risk was provided to integrity and >1,000 employees across all Divisions. availability • Cloud initiatives have supported the migration of ANZ applications to Cloud technologies in of systems a safe and compliant manner, and the strengthening of ANZ's Cloud policy and framework.
+Continue to • Our regulatory and community reputation remains strong. strengthen our • ANZ - particularly the CEO - engages regularly with non-profit partners, environmental groups reputation with and other community groups/leaders in line with our purpose to 'shape a world where people the community and communities thrive'. and regulators Released fifth Reconciliation Action Plan focused on improving economic participation, supporting organisations to build capacity and individuals to achieve financial wellbeing.
+ANZ's 'Speak Up' index from the August 2022 Engagement Survey continued to be high at 83%, reflecting sustained efforts over several years to encourage a speak up and risk culture where people feel they can challenge each other respectfully.